 Current catch rates from antivirus companies run at best between 80 and 90 percent, said Stu Sjouwerman, CEO at cybersecurity firm KnowBe4.
-Most antivirus companies test against known malicious software found "in the wild" and do not do as good a job against zero day malware, which exploits holes in software as soon as the vulnerability is known.
+Most antivirus companies test against known malicious software found "in the wild" and do not do as good a job against zero-day malware, which exploits holes in software as soon as the vulnerability is known, he said.

-If the Cryptolocker or other ransomware is known, an antivirus program may block it, but usually it is an unknown variant or one that can bypass the filters in place.
-More often than not, a business antivirus may be out of date or software unpatched, where updates are not installed.
+If the ransomware is known, an antivirus program may block it, but usually, it is an unknown variant or one that can bypass the filters in place.
+More often than not, a business antivirus may be out of date or software unpatched, meaning updates are not installed.

-First, businesses can perform multiple backups in case they do get hit.
-Offsite backups should be included as some ransomware will encrypt most local files, files shared on the network and local backups, as well as disable services that use shadow copies, Sjouwerman said.
+As an extra layer of protection, businesses should consider multiple backups using a cloud backup service.
+Offsite backups should be included, as some ransomware will encrypt most local files, files shared on the network and local backups, as well as disable services that use shadow copies, Sjouwerman said.
 If you don't know where to start, check out our suggestions for cloud storage and cloud backup solutions.